jasand-pereza/custom-post-types-to-csv/README.md

 ========================

 #### Wordpress plugin
-Custom Post Types to CSV - A lightweight Wordpress plugin that allows you to easily export posts from your custom post types.
+Ths is a lightweight Wordpress plugin that allows you to easily export posts from your custom post types.

 #### Install